What Is Appalachian Folk Magic?

 In my course I will share some secrets, but I never tell my whole trick.
 A good Witch never does ya know.
 If you go off telling folks how to do for themselves you’d be out of a business.
 No longer needed.

 I do however share tidbits of information, those I have received from others and what I’ve learned from family.
 So stroll through this site and maybe hop over to my blog to learn more about the twisted roots and greasy pans we frequent our magic with.

-You can learn much more in my up coming book with weiser publishing Spring 2019, currently being called “Backwoods Witchcraft: The hoodoos of Appalachia.”
+You can learn much more in my book with weiser publishing “Backwoods Witchcraft: Conjure & Folk magic from appalachia.”

 Holy Stones & Iron Bones

 Magic and Witchcraft in Appalachia